Suezenv/docker-simple-nginx-video-server/README.md

 Simple nginx video server
 =========================

-This docker is able to server videos from /var/www/videos with secure link
+This docker is able to server videos from `/var/www` in `videos` directory with secure link

 # Build